On this page:

 Hydronic Baseboard Heater

 The hydronic heater uses water or steam, which is heated in a boiler, so it does not rely on electricity.
-These are a little more expensive, but heat better, though slower than electric.
+These are a little more expensive, but they heat better, though slower than electric.
 These systems are a lot like steam radiators in that they heat up slower but maintain heat after the thermostat goes off.

-Although the hydronic baseboard heater sometimes cost four times as much as an electric, it is less expensive to operate.
+Although hydronic baseboard heaters sometimes cost four times as much as an electric version, they are less expensive to operate.
 Therefore, it will save you money long-term.

-These systems cost $300 – $350 per unit, and installation typically costs about $200 to $500 per unit, depending on what types of updates you may need to make to your plumbing.
+These systems cost $300 to $500 per unit, and installation typically costs about $200 to $500 per unit, depending on what types of updates you may need to make to your plumbing.
 Keep in mind that this price varies for each project and other requirements and supplies needed.

 Electric Baseboard Heater